 The sun is shining, the trails are dry, and we're ready to explore!
-Memorial Day Weekend is a great opportunity to get outside, spend time with family and loved ones, and enjoy an opportunity for quiet reflection and outdoor connection.
+Memorial Day Weekend is a great opportunity to get outside, spend time with family and loved ones, and enjoy quiet reflection and outdoor connection.
+Find a quick guide below to upcoming Memorial Day events, as well as some of our favorite places to play and things to do in Cedar City.

 Memorial Day Events & Places to Visit

-A beautiful park with paved trails and stunning monuments honoring those who served in conflict from WWI onward, the Veteran's Memorial Park is a must-see place in Cedar City any day of the year but holds a special place on holidays like Memorial Day.
+A beautiful park with paved trails and monuments honoring those who served in conflict from WWI to the present day.
+The Veterans Memorial Park is a standout destination at any time of year, but holds a special place on holidays like Memorial Day and Veterans Day.

 Hiking, Biking & Outdoor Adventure